 2. The Program Chairperson or Graduate Director then secures the approval initials of the school’s Administrative Chair on this form.

-5. A NEW Topic for an existing Shell class can only be listed on SIS if the corresponding Topic Outline Form is approved and processed by October 1st for Spring and February 1st for Fall semester.
+5. A NEW Topic for an existing Shell class can only be scheduled on SIS if the corresponding Topic Outline Form is approved and processed by October 1st for Spring and February 1st for Fall semester.
 No late submissions will be accepted.

 Please Note: Topics need to be specified for Shell courses each time they are offered.
 They do not automatically roll from one semester to the next.